Split extensions and KK-equivalences for quantum projective spaces

-In this subsection, we will recall the main results from \cite{HS02} and describe how odd quantum spheres and projective spaces can be studied within the framework of graph \Cs algebras.
-Let $L_{2n+1}$ be the directed graph with $n+1$ vertices, denoted $\{v_1,v_2,...,v_{n+1}\}$, and edges The source and the range maps are given by
+In this subsection, we will recall the main results from \cite{HS02} and describe how odd quantum spheres and projective spaces can be studied within the framework of graph $C^{*}$-algebras.
+Let $L_{2n+1}$ be the directed graph with $n+1$ vertices, denoted $\{v_1,v_2,...,v_{n+1}\}$ and, for each $i\leq j$, a single edge $e_{ij}$ from $v_i$ to $v_j$.

-As an example, if $n=2$, the graph $L_5$ will be as follows.
+As an example, if $n=3$, the graph $L_7$ will be as follows.